Telemetry & privacy

 enabled = true

-Turning it off (verifying it’s off)
+Turning it off (and verifying)

 tok0 telemetry off